deargle/deargle.github.io/class/pitt/busbis1605/index.md

 <tr>
     <td>A7</td>
     <td>Data visualization</td>
     <td>Graph CO2 emissions per capita by year for each of the four countries in the prior exercise.
 Show separate lines for each country.
-Hint: To convert a factor to a numeric, use as.numeric(as.character()).</td>
+Hint: For a tidier x-axis, see the "Tick sizes and padding" section of the <a href='http://ggvis.rstudio.com/axes-legends.html'>ggvis axes documentation</a>).</td>
 </tr>
 <tr>
     <td>A8</td>